hisubram/mobilefoundation/instrument_an_app.md

 The Swift SDK is available for iOS and watchOS.
 {: ios}

-1. Add the following to the existing podfile, located at the root of the Xcode project
+1. Add the following to the existing podfile, which is located at the root of the Xcode project
    ```bash
    use_frameworks!
    platform :ios, 8.0